Shad Cam is currently experiencing technical difficulties and will return as soon as possible.

 If this happens, you can manually refresh the page using your browser controls or simply wait for the Shad Cam to refresh itself.

 Prefer to view Shad Cam in a pop-up window?

-You may view the Shad Cam one, two, or three different images at a time on the same screen, depending on your connection speed and screen resolution.
+You may view the Shad Cam one or twelve different images at a time on the same screen, if you'd like.
 Select which view you prefer below:

 Welcome to the Virginia Department of Game and Inland Fisheries’ (VDGIF) Shad Cam project!
 The Shad Cam will be active from late March through early June.